 The Ultimate Guide to Street Photography in Vietnam (2026)

 Everything you need to know about capturing authentic street photography across Vietnam.
-From Hanoi's ancient streets to Ho Chi Minh City's bustling markets, this guide covers the best locations, legal considerations, cultural etiquette, and expert techniques from our community of 6,500+ photographers.
+From Hanoi's ancient streets to Ho Chi Minh City's bustling markets — best locations, legal considerations, cultural etiquette, and expert techniques from our community of 6,500+ photographers.

 Why Vietnam is Perfect for Street Photography